I skipped my dog’s grooming appointment for three months. Here’s what happened.

 The bottom line

-Grooming sits in an awkward middle ground for a lot of UK dog owners.
-It feels optional because it’s often framed as a beauty treatment.
-It’s treated as a luxury because groomers charge money for it.
-But the health consequences of neglecting it are real, well-documented, and expensive to fix.
+For many dog owners in the UK, grooming occupies an awkward middle ground.
+It feels optional because it’s often presented as a beauty treatment.
+It’s considered a luxury because groomers charge for it.
+But the health consequences of neglecting it are real, well-documented, and can be expensive to fix.

-The NIH, PDSA, AVMA, and veterinary professionals across the UK all say the same thing: regular grooming is a core part of responsible dog ownership.
-Not a nice-to-have.
-A need-to-have.
+The NIH, PDSA, AVMA, and UK veterinary professionals all say the same thing: regular grooming is a core part of responsible dog ownership.
+It’s not some extra nice thing.
+It’s a necessity.

 This article is for informational purposes only and does not constitute veterinary advice.
 Always consult your vet if your dog is showing signs of pain, infection, or any health concern.
 For more information, please read our medical disclaimer.